The mayor’s new guardhouse has already landed him in the doghouse.

 “It is an eyesore,” seethed next-door neighbor Lourdes Leong, referring to the security shack.
 “I thought he already moved to Gracie Mansion — why does it take so long?”

 The police booth is equipped with picture windows on all four sides and comes with a 24-hour sentinel.
-Security cameras also went up outside the DeBlasio abode on Thursday afternoon, according to another longtime neighbor who is less bothered by all the hubbub.
+Security cameras also went up outside the DeBlasio abode last week, according to another longtime neighbor who is less bothered by all the hubbub.

 “In a way, it is a good thing,” said Alan Emdin, who lives four doors down.

 Police headquarters did not return repeated calls for comment on such burning questions as where the guard goes to the bathroom.